 Perfect for All Levels

-Even if you’ve never tried scuba diving before, Maui’s warm weather conditions, visibility and excellent instructors are just a few of the reasons it’s the perfect place to give it a try.
-Scuba Mike, an instructor on Maui for over 30 years, offers scuba lessons for beginners, including Discover Scuba Diving and PADI Basic Certification, and limits each lesson to no more than 5 people per instructor.
-With his perfect safety record and wide range of skills in the ocean, including other skills like ski instructor, windsurfing master instructor, sailing instructor and U.S. Coast Guard licensed captain, you can trust that you’ll be in good hands during your lesson.
+Even if you’ve never tried scuba diving before, Maui’s warm weather conditions, visibility, and excellent instructors are just a few of the reasons it’s the perfect place to give it a try.
+Maui scuba dining schools offers scuba lessons for beginners, including Discover Scuba Diving and PADI Basic Certification, and limits each lesson to no more than 5 people per instructor.
+With his perfect safety record and wide range of skills in the ocean, including other skills like ski instructor, windsurfing master instructor, sailing instructor, and U.S. Coast Guard licensed captain, you can trust that you’ll be in good hands during your lesson.

 If you’re looking to take your scuba diving to the next level, consider getting your Open Water Certification, Advanced Open Water Certification, Rescue Diver, or signing up for a Dive Master Course.
-For experienced scuba divers, we suggest one of Mike’s many shore dives, offered in several locations in each area of the island and recommended based on specific weather conditions for the day of your dive.
+For experienced scuba divers, we suggest one of Maui scuba diving shore dives, offered in several locations in each area of the island and recommended based on specific weather conditions for the day of your dive.

 Kamaole Beach Parks, Wailea & Polo Beach, Ulua & Mokapu Beach, Haloa Point, Five Caves, Big Beach, Makena Beach, La Perouse Bay

 Kahekili Beach, Black Rock, Cemetery, Olowalu Lookout, Manu’ohule, McGregor Point, Honolua Bay, D.T.
 Flemming Beach, Makule’ia Bay, Napili Bay, Kapalua Bay & Beach

 Pauwela Point, Maliko Bay, Baldwin Beach, Kahakuloa Bay, Mokolea Point, Hononana Bay, Nakalele Point, Honokohau Bay